splitio/python-client/README.md

 ### About Split:

-Split is the leading platform for intelligent software delivery, helping businesses of all sizes deliver exceptional user experiences, and mitigate risk, by providing an easy, secure way to target features to customers.
-Companies like WePay, LendingTree and thredUP rely on Split to safely launch and test new features and derive insights on their use.
-Founded in 2015, Split's team comes from some of the most innovative enterprises in Silicon Valley, including Google, LinkedIn, Salesforce and Splunk.
+Split is the leading platform for feature experimentation, empowering businesses of all sizes to make smarter product decisions.
+Companies like Vevo, Twilio, and LendingTree rely on Split to securely release new features, target them to customers, and measure the impact of features on their customer experience metrics.
+Founded in 2015, Split's team comes from some of the most innovative enterprises in Silicon Valley, including Google, LinkedIn, Salesforce and Databricks.
 Split is based in Redwood City, California and backed by Accel Partners and Lightspeed Venture Partners.

+Our platform is a unified solution for continuous delivery and full-stack experimentation.
+Split unifies DevOps and product management, helping agile engineering and product teams accelerate the pace of product delivery and make data-driven decisions, through our robust feature flagging and extensive experimentation capabilities.
+With Split, organizations can now accelerate time to value, mitigate risk, and drive better outcomes, all in a unified platform.

-To learn more about Split, contact hello@split.io, or start a 14-day free trial at www.split.io/trial.
+To learn more about Split, contact hello@split.io, or start a 14-day trial at https://www.split.io/signup/.

 Split has built and maintains a SDKs for: